proplayer5555/Algorithms-AI2/README.md

     git clone https://github.com/proplayer5555/Algorithms-AI2.git
     ```

-2. Navigate to the directory containing the algorithms:
+2. Choose the algorithm you want to use and run the corresponding Python file:

     ```bash
-    cd ai-algorithms-python
-    ```

-3. Choose the algorithm you want to use and run the corresponding Python file:

-    ```bash
     python walksat.py
     ```

-4. Follow the prompts or customize the input parameters as needed for your specific problem.
+3. Follow the prompts or customize the input parameters as needed for your specific problem.

 ## Contributing